 Throttle twistgrips must close automatically when released.
 They must also be approved by the Technical Director.
-Refer to the Appendix 8, $Moto2^{TM}$.
+Refer to the Appendix 8, Moto2[TM].

 - 3. Steering (Refer to Appendix 10) - a) Handlebars must have a width of not less than 450 mm and their ends must be solid or rubber covered.
-The width of the handlebar is defined as the width measured between the outside of the handlebar grips or throttle twist grips.

-The maximum permitted overall length of the handlebar grip is 130 mm.
+The width of the handlebar is defined as the width measured between the outside of the handlebar grips or throttle twist grips. - The maximum permitted overall length of the handlebar grip is 130 mm.
 The handlebar grip must be fitted at the end of the handlebar, with the only exceptions being the handlebar end plug and/or the fittings of the brake lever protection.

-- b) There must be at least 15 degrees of movement of the steering each side of the centre line. - c) Stops must be fitted to ensure a clearance of at least 30 mm between the handlebar and the fuel tank frame and/or bodywork when at the extremes of steering lock. - 4.
-Footrests
+The grip must be designed with an inner end-stop to prevent the rider's hand from sliding too far inwards and therefore off the grip.
+All grips and their fitting position are subject to approval by the Technical Director. - b) There must be at least 15 degrees of movement of the steering each side of the centre line.

+c) Stops must be fitted to ensure a clearance of at least 30 mm between the handlebar and the fuel tank frame and/or bodywork when at the extremes of steering lock.

+4. Footrests